Jokūbas Šernas: Independence proclamation

 The council first convened on 24 September 1917. Šaulys was elected its secretary and continued in this role until 14 March 1919.
 In February 1918, Šernas became one of the four members of the council's presidium which acted in council's name while it was not in session.
 As secretary, Šernas prepared official meeting protocols, handled paperwork and bookkeeping, managed the office and its repairs, and other day-to-day business.

 Šernas, together with Antanas Smetona and Jurgis Šaulys, was believed that Lithuania should align with Germany.
 Therefore, he supported the Act of 11 December 1918 which called for an independent Lithuania but called for "a firm and permanent alliance" with Germany.
 This caused a crisis within the council and four members withdrew in protest.
 However, the members reached a compromise and adopted the Act of Independence of Lithuania on 16 February 1918.
 In June 1918, the four-member presidium (including Šernas) decided to invite Wilhelm Karl, Duke of Urach, to become the King of Lithuania.
 The proclaimed monarchy was controversial and four council members resigned in protest.
 In July 1918, Šernas initiated the renaming of the council to the State Council of Lithuania to better reflect Lithuania's political ambitions.
-However, the Germans rejected the new name and its was not fully adopted.
+However, the Germans rejected the new name and it was not fully adopted.

 In summer 1918, Šernas was a member of a commission that investigated the causes of banditry (which they attributed to escaped POWs) and drafted plans for a Lithuanian police force.
 They petitioned General Max Hoffmann, the German chief of the staff in east, and Rudolf Nadolny, the acting head of the Eastern Department of the German Foreign Office.
 However, the petitions were rejected.
 On 20 October 1918, a Lithuanian delegation, including Šernas, traveled to Berlin for an official meeting with Prince Maximilian of Baden, the new chancellor of the German Empire.